FIWARE/tutorials.Securing-Access-OpenID-Connect/README.md

 ### GUI

-Once signed-in, users are able to activate OIDC in their application through the edit webpage.
+Once signed-in, users are able to activate OIDC in their application through the edit web page.

 ![](https://fiware.github.io/tutorials.Securing-Access-OpenID-Connect/img/edit-OIDC.png)

-The secret to be used when validating Json Web Tokens can be found in the application information webpage.
+The secret to be used when validating JSON Web Tokens can be found in the application information web page.

 ![](https://fiware.github.io/tutorials.Securing-Access-OpenID-Connect/img/jwtsecret-OIDC.png)